 - The emergency services rendered must be medically necessary.

-- A deductible is required, separate from your Medicare Part B deductible.
+- A separate deductible is required, apart from your Medicare Part B deductible.

 Company | Plan | Lowest Rate | Highest Rate | Gender | State |